 It is Peru’s biggest and most protected region, and many people believe it has the world’s greatest biodiversity!

 Traveling through the Manu National Park can be challenging due to the lack of nearby airports and tourist infrastructure.
 However, it means that you will have the most authentic wildlife experience in Peru when you visit.

 You cannot travel directly to the national park.
 Instead, you must first travel to the village of Paucartambo and then to the Amazon Basin, which is a 7-8-hour journey.

 Because wildlife expeditions can take 9-10 days, Manu National Park is recommended for travelers staying in Peru for more than two weeks.

 Even the lodges in Manu National Park are simple and minimalistic, owing to the difficulty of obtaining the necessary supplies inside.
 However, they provide an opportunity to connect with nature, and if you enjoy a bit of adventure, look into tented camps!

 There are some canopy walkways and clay licks where you can see animals such as monkeys, macaws, parrots, and more than 800 other bird species.
 It is possible to see jaguars, tapirs, and pumas, but this is not always guaranteed.

-Iquitos, known as the “true Amazon” because it serves as a gateway to the Peruvian Amazon Rainforest, is another excellent destination for wildlife encounters.
+Iquitos is known as the “true Amazon” because it serves as a gateway to the Peruvian Amazon Rainforest.
+It is another excellent destination for wildlife encounters.

 There are numerous options available, ranging from low-cost riverside lodges to luxe river cruises and excursions.